-Music therapy services are provided to residents in Retirement Residences and in Long Term Care facilities.
+Music therapy services are available at HOME, or in your Retirement Residence or Long Term Care facility.

 Music participation has been shown to stimulate production of neurotransmitters like dopamine and serotonin, helping with motor skills for people with Parkinson’s disease and supporting a good night’s sleep.
-Musical engagement also stimulates endorphins for a fun time, making this the best job in the field!
+Musical engagement also stimulates endorphins for a fun time!

-Music therapy is also shown to reduce the need for drug interventions to control behaviors.
+Music therapy is also shown to reduce the need for drug interventions to control behaviors when services are provided on a regular basis.
 See an article about a recent study: Reducing Antipsychotics helps Improve the Lives of Seniors in Care

 - Groups that get the residents motivated, participating, sharing stories of their lives, talking about their experiences as well as singing, and playing simple musical instruments.
 Residents love it!
 Programs can be weekly, monthly or on a seasonal basis and theme based to be relevant!

 - Groups can be either formal or informal, creating a relaxed, musically rich social environment that facilitates social engagement.

 - Mindfulness oriented Sound Healing group sessions using the voice and singing bowls to support spiritual and holistic wellness are available.
 Book six sessions for once a week or every two weeks and see the benefits.

 - Individual services can be funded by the facility or made available affordably on a fee for service basis for 15 -25 minute sessions, with a minimum of two hours of total service.

 - Memory and Dementia Care: Music therapy draws on individual interests, and elicits response!
 Skilled use of musical instruments and songs supports self-expression, sense of identity, and cognitive, physical, spiritual and emotional well-being.
 Skilled music therapy has been proven to reduce anxiety and wandering, support identity, validate the whole person and increase quality of life.